pottendo/pottendo-SK64-network/README_network.md

 We connect RX (crossed), TX (crossed) and GND between the Userport and the FTDI adapter (set to 5V).

-The emulation currently works with a baud rate up to 4800.
-For a reliable baud rate of 9600 flow control has to be implemented in Circle (and then we need another two cables for connecting CTS and RTS).
-The Sidekick kernel must be compiled with Circle option USE_USB_SOF_INTR to allow using the FTDI-USB-adapter.
+The emulation currently works with a baud rate up to 4800 without Flow Control.
+For a reliable baud rate of 9600 flow control was hacked into Circle by me.
+For this, we need another two cables for connecting CTS (and RTS, but in reality it is not really needed).
+Also, the CTS signal from an FT231x needs to be logically inverted to work or the terminal progam needs to be hacked to work with the un-inverted logic!

 If you have cabled up your userport to the FTDI-Adapter and plugged the FTDI into a USB port of the Raspberry Pi, enable Userport modem emulation like this:
 * In the network menu screen of Sidekick64 hit the key "m" until the modem emulation type is shown to be "Userport".